vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Thu Dec 22 02:17:04 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Fri Dec 23 02:17:16 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER